zeruhur/thalassa/01_thalassa.md

 **STA** indicates a PC's ability to avoid getting hurt.
 It is lost during combat & recovered after a few moment's rest.

 **INVENTORY**
-PCs have 10 inventory slots: four on their body and six in their backpack (which acts as a sleeping bag if emptied).
+PCs have a total of inventory slots equal to their KRA.
 Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

 Filling all ten item slots reduces a PC to 0 STA.
 PCs cannot carry more than their inventory allows, though carts & horses may provide an increase in slots.